-Note: In the case of the Deductive and Computed methods, Computed may be swapped with Deductive in the order of review with prior CBSA approval.
+Note: In the case of the Deductive and Computed methods, Computed may be swapped with Deductive in the order of review with CBSA approval.

-Transaction Value
+Transaction value

-Transaction Value is the most common method used.
+Transaction value is the most common method used.
 This is the price paid, or payable, when goods are sold for export.
 This value will be adjusted based on a number of additions and deductions.

-Examples of additions:
+The following are some examples of additions:

-- Certain royalties and license fees paid as a condition of the sale for export - Assists (i.e. materials and equipment provided free of charge to a foreign manufacturer) - Certain design costs (those incurred outside the country of import) - Subsequent proceeds tied directly to the sale for export - Selling commissions (buying commissions are excluded) - Inland freight to the place of direct shipment - Packing costs
+- Certain royalties and license fees paid as a condition of the sale for export; - Assists (i.e. materials and equipment provided free of charge to a foreign manufacturer); - Certain design costs (those incurred outside the country of import); - Subsequent proceeds tied directly to the sale for export; - Selling commissions (buying commissions are excluded); - Inland freight to the place of direct shipment; - Packing costs.

-Examples of deductions:
+The following are some examples of deductions:

-International freight from the place of direct shipment to Canada
+International freight from the place of direct shipment to Canada;

-- Prompt payment discounts (price reductions arising after import are excluded) - Duties and taxes paid on import into Canada - Construction, erection, and/or assembly of machinery in Canada
+- Prompt payment discounts (price reductions arising after import are excluded); - Duties and taxes paid on import into Canada; - Construction, erection, and/or assembly of machinery in Canada.

-When does the Transaction Value method not work?
+When does the transaction value method not work?

 There are a number of instances when the Transaction Value method isn't applicable.
-For instance, when there's no sale for export; if you have leased goods, goods that are being warehoused, or goods on consignment the transaction value doesn't apply.
-This method also can't be applied to goods for warranty repair or replacement, or goods used as commercial samples.
+For example, when there's no sale for export.
+In other words, if you have leased goods or goods that are being warehoused or are on consignment.
+This method also can't be applied to goods for warranty repair or replacement, or commercial samples.

-Similarly, the method won't work for any related-party sales at an artificial or arbitrarily set price.
+Likewise, the method won't work for any related-party sales at an artificial or arbitrarily set price.
 Finally, if you have goods where the final price can't be determined at the time of import, you'll have to choose a different method.

-While there are many other instances when Transaction Value won't work, these are some of the more common occurrences.
+While there are many other instances when transaction value won't work, these are some of the more common occurrences.